 |Why does the moon shine at night?||どうして月は夜輝くのか||Dōshite tsuki wa yoru kagayaku no ka|

-How to know if the reading is Nan or Nani?
+How do you know if the reading of [何] is Nan or Nani?

-If what kanji proceeds from [何 ] is a counter, the pronunciation is nan (Examples: Nannin 人人; Nankai 何回; Nandai 何台; Nanmai 何枚).
-If followed by a noun you use nani (nani-iro 何色), of course there are exceptions like nanyoubi [何曜日].
+If what comes from [何 ]’s kanji is a counter, the pronunciation will be nan (Examples: Nannin 何人; Nankai 何回; Nandai 何台; Nanmai 何枚).
+If it is followed by a noun, nani (nani-iro 何色) is used, of course there are exceptions such as nanyoubi [何曜日].

-The Japanese “what" [何] ideogram is often used in conjunction with other words to ask certain things such as:
+The "what" [何] character in Japanese is often used in conjunction with other words to ask certain things such as:

 |What's the number?||何番||nanban|

 |What day of the week||何曜日||nanyoubi|